deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Regaari gave him a human nod.
 "Can do." he declared.

 STAINLESS handed him a communicator.
 "Press this bit to talk.
-It's made for us so you're gonna have to push pretty hard…"
+It's made for us so you're gonna have to push pretty hard..."

 Regaari squeezed it.
 As predicted it needed some pressure, but he could do it.
 "STAINLESS, DEXTER.
 Communications test."